lensesio/kafka-connect-kcql-smt/README.md

 | connect.transforms.sql.key  | String | N |Comma separated SQL targeting the key of a Kafka Message|
 | connect.transforms.sql.value| String | N |Comma separated SQL targeting the value of a Kafka Message|

-The SQL will drive the topic.
-You select from a topic and any record on that topic will get the applied transformation.
+The SQL will define the mapping between the topic and the transformation to be applied.
+Each message on the specified topics will get the appropriate transformation.

 Example configuration
 ```json